sunilpandey/kanbanboard-firebase/README.md

 };
 ```
 * Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Hosted url of application
+Application is deployed on firebase.
+To see running application click [here](https://kanbanboard-ca277.web.app/)